VanOns/laraberg/README.md

 Laraberg aims to provide an easy way to integrate the Gutenberg editor with your Laravel projects.
-It takes the Gutenberg editor and adds all the communication and data it needs function in a Laravel environment.
+It takes the Gutenberg editor and adds all the communication and data it needs to function in a Laravel environment.

 ## Quick start

 ### Installation

-Install package using composer:
+Install the package using Composer:

 ```bash
 composer require van-ons/laraberg
 ```

-Add vendor files to your project (CSS, JS & Config):
+Add the vendor files to your project (CSS, JS & Config):

 ```bash
 php artisan vendor:publish --provider="VanOns\Laraberg\LarabergServiceProvider"